Applies to: All, apart from the Scarlett Solo (all generations) and iTrack Solo.

 As an exception to the above, some modern turntables have a phono pre-amplifier built-in, with a line output.
 You can connect these turntables directly to the line inputs on a Focusrite interface.

 Most phono pre-amps/turntables will use RCA outputs, whereas the line inputs on Focusrite interfaces are 6.35mm (1/4 inch) Jack inputs.
-Therefore you may need to purchase an RCA to 2x mono 6.35mm Jack cable, or purchase some RCA to 6.35mm adaptors to connect to an existing RCA cable.
+Therefore you may need to purchase a 2x RCA to 2x TS mono 6.35mm jack cable, or purchase a pair of RCA to TS 6.35mm adaptors to connect to an existing RCA cable.

 Once you have successfully connected the turntable to the interface, you will need to create a stereo track in your recording software, with the line inputs you’re using on the interface set as the inputs.